DiamondLightSource/pymalcolm/docs/tutorials/scanning.rst

 put a `scan_layer_` Block on top that will control the underlying Device Blocks to work together to perform a scan.

+What is missing from these
+Hardware Blocks is the combilogic of "do this, then that, then these 3 things at the same time"

+These higher level Blocks have two main methods:

+- configure(params): Take a set of parameters and configure all child Blocks according to these parameters.
+This operation should include as much as possible of the setup of the device, without actually starting a scan.
+- run(): When all devices taking part in the scan have configured themselves, this method will start the scan going.
+It supervises the actions of the scan, providing status monitoring and any periodic actions that need to happen.

 Block Hierarchy
 ---------------